Building a Real-Time Chat Application with Socket.IO and Electron: From Web to Desktop

 node server.js

-Open your browser and navigate to `http://localhost:3000`.
+.
 Open two browser windows and see the real-time communication between them!

-Converting the Web App to a Desktop App with Electron
+Converting to Desktop App with Electron

 Now that we have a fully functional web-based chat app, let's convert it into a desktop application using Electron.
+This will allow users to run your chat app as a standalone desktop application.

-Step 1: Install Electron
+Install Electron

 Install Electron globally or locally within your project: